wanghaisheng/responsive-landing-page-starter/content/blog/en/introducing-the-client-sdk-ui-web-components.md

 outdated: false
 replacement_url: ""
 ---
 For a little while, there have been a lot of [Web Component-related posts](https://learn.vonage.com/authors/dwanehemmings/) created on this site, from building a Web Component to using that same component in different frameworks and libraries.
-All of that has lead to the announcement of the [Vonage Client SDK UI Web Components](https://github.com/nexmo-community/clientsdk-ui-js)!
+All of that has led to the announcement of the [Vonage Client SDK UI Web Components](https://github.com/nexmo-community/clientsdk-ui-js)!

 ## What?

-We are building Web Components that are integrated with the Vonage Client SDK that can be used with or without JavaScript frameworks or libraries.
+We have been building Web Components that are integrated with the [Vonage Client SDK](https://developer.nexmo.com/client-sdk/overview) that can be used with or without JavaScript frameworks or libraries.
 The growing list of components can be found in the [GitHub repository](https://github.com/nexmo-community/clientsdk-ui-js).

 ## Why?

-The goal of the Vonage Client SDK UI Web Components is to abstract or at least lessen the work a developer needs to integrate our Client SDK into their application.
+The goal of the Vonage Client SDK UI Web Components is to abstract or at least minimize the work a developer needs to integrate our Client SDK into their application.
 Imagine creating a fully functional chat application by placing UI components in the layout you choose.
 Just pass in the Conversation and each Web Component handles its responsibilities.
 Can’t picture it, no worries, here’s an actual image:

 ![Screenshot of a chat application built with the Vonage Client SDK UI Web Components with the sections highlighted and labeled with the components.](/content/blog/introducing-the-client-sdk-ui-web-components/wc-chat-layout-highlight.jpg "Sample Chat Application built with the Vonage Client SDK UI Web Components")

-To create your own sample chat app, use this [Glitch project](https://glitch.com/edit/#!/remix/boggy-luminous-fish?path=README.md).
+For example, to create your own sample chat app, use this [Glitch project](https://glitch.com/edit/#!/remix/boggy-luminous-fish?path=README.md).

 ## How?

-To also celebrate the (Vonage Voice API)\[https://developer.nexmo.com/voice/voice-api/overview] going General Availability, here is how to integrate the Keypad Web Component into the [Making an in-app voice call tutorial](https://developer.nexmo.com/client-sdk/tutorials/app-to-phone/introduction/javascript).
+Since the [Vonage Voice API](https://developer.nexmo.com/voice/voice-api/overview) has become General Availability, here is how to integrate the Keypad Web Component into our existing [Making an in-app voice call tutorial](https://developer.nexmo.com/client-sdk/tutorials/app-to-phone/introduction/javascript) - the only change comes in the [Create a client side application](https://developer.nexmo.com/client-sdk/tutorials/app-to-phone/client-sdk/app-to-phone/main-screen/javascript) step.

-The only change comes in the [Create a client side application step](https://developer.nexmo.com/client-sdk/tutorials/app-to-phone/client-sdk/app-to-phone/main-screen/javascript).
-Replace the code for the client_js.html file with this:
+Replace the current code for the `client_js.html` file with this:

 ```html
 <!DOCTYPE html>